tdilauro/Simplified-wiki/OPDS-Directory-Registration-Protocol.md

 If this information is missing, or the directory can't make sense of it, you'll get a [problem detail document](https://tools.ietf.org/html/rfc7807).
-If the registry is able to acommodate your OPDS server, you'll get a registration document with the media type `application/opds+json;profile=https://librarysimplified.org/rel/profile/directory`.
+If the registry is able to accommodate your OPDS server, you'll get a registration document with the media type `application/opds+json;profile=https://librarysimplified.org/rel/profile/directory`.
 This document (discussed below) shows you what the directory was able to derive from the information you gave it.

+## SimplyE Extensions

+The SimplyE library registry s `url`, the SimplyE library registry supports two additional

 # What the directory expects